sdace9719/chain-reaction/Benchmark.md

 The model was trained on a 5x5 grid but the convolutional weights can be reused for larger grid sizes, making it adaptable to different game configurations.

-## Future Work

-- Extend training to larger grid sizes
-- Implement curriculum learning for more complex scenarios
-- Explore ensemble methods for improved performance
-- Investigate transfer learning to other grid-based games